MicrosoftDocs/azure-reference-other/studio-module-reference/import-count-table.md

 ## How to configure Import Count Table

-1. In Azure Machine Learning Studio, open an experiment that contains a count table created using the [Build Count Table (deprecated)](build-count-table-deprecated.md) module.
+1. In Azure Machine Learning Studio (classic), open an experiment that contains a count table created using the [Build Count Table (deprecated)](build-count-table-deprecated.md) module.

 2. Add the **Import Count Table** module to the experiment.